BlackCraze/GameResourceBot/SETUP-long.md

 This section contains no instructions at all.

 This section is a reminder.
-Step 4 mentioned a separate guide titled ["Updating GameResourceBot"](./README.md#updating-gameresourcebot).
-The instructions you need are in that guide.
+Step 4 mentioned a separate guide titled "Updating GameResourceBot".
+The instructions you need to complete Step 6 are not here, but in that guide.
-["Updating GameResourceBot"](./README.md#updating-gameresourcebot) is available in three different flavours, for different operating systems.
+The guide is available in three different flavours, for different operating systems.
-For more information about this process, see ["Updating GameResourceBot"](./README.md#updating-gameresourcebot).
+For more details, please see ["Updating GameResourceBot"](./README.md#updating-gameresourcebot).
-***OR*** go directly to the set of instructions for your computer's operating system.
+***OR*** go directly to the set of instructions for your computer's operating system:
 - [MS Windows](./UPDATE-MSWin.md)
 - [MacOS](./UPDATE-MacOS.md) - ***COMING SOON***
 - [Linux](./UPDATE-Linux.md) - ***COMING SOON***